labex-labs/open-source-labs/docker/play-with-docker/lab-docker-volumes/step3.md

-# Defining a volume at runtime
+# Defining a Volume at Runtime

-We have seen volume defined in a Dockerfile, we will see they can also be defined at runtime using the **-v** flag of the **docker container run** command.
+We have seen volume defined in a Dockerfile, we will see they can also be defined at runtime using the `-v` flag of the `docker run` command.

-Let's create a container from the alpine image, we'll use the -d option so it runs in background and also define a volume on /data as we've done previously.
+Let's create a container from the `alpine` image, we'll use the `-d` option so it runs in background and also define a volume on `/data` as we've done previously.
-In order the PID 1 process remains active, we use the following command that pings Google DNS and log the output in a file within the /data folder.
+In order the PID 1 process remains active, we use the following command that pings Google DNS and log the output in a file within the `/data` folder.

 ```
 ping 8.8.8.8 > /data/ping.txt